ArashPartow/exprtk/readme.txt

 (3) String Definition
-Strings are a sequence of  8-bit characters.
+Strings are sequences comprised of 8-bit characters.
 They can only be defined  with an explicit  initialisation  value.
 The  following  are examples of string variable definitions:

    (a) Initialise to a string
        var x := 'abc';